 Ph.D., Institute of Fine Arts, New York University, 2014

 Prior to coming to Princeton, Perl was a Craig Hugh Smyth Fellow at the Institute of Fine Arts, New York University.
 At the Institute of Fine Arts, she was the co-organizer of the Artists at the Institute lecture series.
 She was also a doctoral fellow of the Remarque Institute at the École Normale Supérieure, Paris (fall 2012).
-Her research was previously supported by several fellowships and grants at New York University and has been conducted in museums, libraries, and public and private archives throughout Europe and the U.S., as well as through personal interviews in France and the U.S. She has presented her research at domestic and international conferences and symposia, Perl recently co-organized, with Anthony Grudin, a conference at Princeton titled “Political Values, Market Values, Art Values: The Ethics of American Art in the 1980s,” which gathered scholars, who are involved in writing some of the first art histories of this period.
+Her research was previously supported by several fellowships and grants at New York University and has been conducted in museums, libraries, and public and private archives throughout Europe and the U.S., as well as through personal interviews in France and the U.S. In addition to presenting papers at domestic and international conferences and symposia, Perl recently co-organized, with Anthony Grudin, a conference at Princeton titled “Political Values, Market Values, Art Values: The Ethics of American Art in the 1980s,” which gathered scholars, who are involved in writing some of the first art histories of this period.

-Perl has previously taught the Western Art survey course, spanning the Renaissance and contemporary periods, in the Department of Art History at New York University.
-At Princeton, she has taught Art 214, a survey of contemporary art from 1950 to the present, and an undergraduate seminar, titled ‘Supply-side aesthetics: American Art in the Age of Reagan,’ which is cross-listed with the Program in American Studies); ‘After the Fall: Art and Politics in France since 1940’ (co-listed with the Department of French and Italian); and ‘Avant-Gardism & (Anti) Capitalism (co-taught with Hal Foster and co-listed with European Cultural Studies and Visual Arts).
-Her courses emphasize first-hand examination of art objects and have included field trips to museum exhibitions and sites in New York City and Washington, D.C., as well as regular visits to the study rooms and galleries of the Princeton University Art Museum.
-In spring 2019, ‘Supply-side aesthetics’ will include class meetings with leading artists from the 1980s.
+Perl previously taught the Western Art survey course, spanning the Renaissance and contemporary periods, in the Department of Art History at New York University.
+At Princeton, she has taught Art 214, a survey of contemporary art from 1950 to the present, as well as seminar courses, including: ‘Supply-side aesthetics: American Art in the Age of Reagan’ (co-listed with the Program in American Studies); ‘After the Fall: Art and Politics in France since 1940’ (co-listed with the Department of French and Italian); and ‘Avant-Gardism & (Anti) Capitalism (co-taught with Hal Foster and co-listed with European Cultural Studies and Visual Arts).
+Her courses emphasize first-hand examination of art objects and have included field trips to museum exhibitions and artists’ studios in New York City and Washington, D.C., as well as regular visits to the study rooms and galleries of the Princeton University Art Museum.
 Perl also advises undergraduate independent work, including senior theses in art history and studio art.